solarisDigitalAssets/docs/docs/Custody_API_Guide.md

 The contractual relationship between a customer and Solaris Digital Assets can be terminated by both parties.
 To initiate the termination of the contract, a ClosureRequest must be created by the initiating party.
 This ClosureRequest represents the processing of the termination.
 A ClosureRequest has a lifecycle and will traverse through multiple states.

+A ClosureRequest starts in state `PENDING` directly after initialization:
+ - ClosureRequests of type `COMPLIANCE_IMMEDIATE_INTERNAL` will transition to state `PROCESSING` once the partner has confirmed.
+ - ClosureRequests of type `CUSTOMMER_WISH` will transition immediately to state `PROCESSING`.
+ - ClosureRequests of type `ORDINARY_INTERNAL` will transition to state `APPROVED` once the partner has confirmed, after 60 days the ClosureRequests transition to state `PROCESSING`.

-A ClosureRequest starts in state `PENDING` directly after initialization.
-After the ClosureRequest has been approved it will transition to state `APPROVED` (this happens automatically for ClosureRequests of type `CUSTOMER_WISH`).
-After a ClosureRequest has been processed it will end in it's final state: `COMPLETED`.
-After a ClosureRequest has been completed, the contractual realtionship between Solaris Digital Assets and the customer has ended.
+ClosureRequests in state `PROCESSING`, and once processed, the ClosureRequests will reach their final state: `COMPLETED`.
+After a ClosureRequest has been completed, the contractual relationship between Solaris Digital Assets and the customer has ended.
 Solaris Digital Assets will then stop to offer it's services to this customer.
 I.e. the customer's Accounts can not be used anymore.
 The creation of a ClosureRequest can fail, e.g. when there already is an existing ClosureRequest for this customer.
 In this case the ClosureRequest's state will be `FAILED`.